UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 LAB
 ===

-See homework for list comps...
+See the list comps exercises...

 Lightning Talks
 ----------------